-My primary research interest is circumstellar debris discs as evidence of planetary systems around mature, main-sequence stars.
+My primary research interest is circumstellar dust discs as evidence of planetary systems around mature, main-sequence stars.

-Under the core accretion theory of planet formation, dust grains present in a primordial protoplanetary disc grows through collisions into larger bodies, becoming pebbles, boulders and eventually planetesimals.
+Through hierarchical growth, dust grains present in a primordial protoplanetary disc stick together in collisions, becoming pebbles, boulders, and eventually planetesimals.
 It is these planetesimals that constitute the building blocks of planets.
-We might therefore surmise that the presence (and properties) of dusty debris and planets around another star to be correlated.
+We might therefore surmise that the presence (and properties) of dusty debris and planets around another star should be correlated.
 Indeed, we find a higher incidence of planets around systems with debris and have further identified an anti-correlation between planet mass and debris disc brightness.

 As an easily visible remnant of the planet formation process, a debris disc is therefore an ideal marker of a planetary system existing around another star.
 For sun-like stars, these planetary systems represent alternative outcomes of the same planet formation process that produced our own solar system with its two debris belts (the Asteroid belt and Edgeworth-Kuiper belt) and eight planets.
 By studying such systems in detail we thus obtain an understanding of the formation timescales, range of outcomes, and incidence of planetary systems like our own.